 A one-page project statement.
 What is the idea that you plan to spend your time with us working on?
 What can you spend time reading about?
 Who will you talk to?
 Save this in PDF format.

-A 150-word summary of the question your project aims to look into.
+A 150-word summary of your proposed project idea.

 A one-page motivation statement.
 Why are you ready for a fellowship?
 Why do you want to do this project at the Reuters Institute?
 What will you do with your project once you return to the newsroom?
 Save this in PDF format.

-A two-page curriculum.
+A two-page CV.
 Describe your career and education history.
 You may include links to your work here if you like.
 Save this in PDF format.